Sara, Katie and me. My girls both demolished their PRs! |

 I was surprised and dismayed to experience it again as I believed it was a caused by insufficient training volume and hill work.
 Unlike last year, I felt my training leading up to the race was adequate.

-2012 mileage leading up to the race vs. 2013
+2012 mileage leading up to the race vs. 2013 |

+Other than my lower legs, I felt really good.
 My energy was steady all day but for a brief, mild low point between Miles 21 - 26 (very typical for me).
 I had zero stomach issues, discomfort or sloshing.
 I felt strong.
-Though my lower legs were really tender,
+Though my lower legs were really tender, I had been able to keep the cramping at bay by walking when they started to quiver.

 As I arrived at Fountainhead (mile 38) my spirits were high.
 No matter my training, I am a strong closer in the final miles of an ultra.
 My friends were just minutes ahead and I expected to catch up and run the remaining miles in their company.

-t never happened.
+It never happened.
 Things began to deteriorate just two miles later, and culminated in severe pain and cramping in my anterior tibialis and ankles.
 At one point, it was up to my lower back and I had to lie down on a log, it hurt so badly.

 The Garmin shows my meltdown.
-(Mileage is always short on trails).
+(Mileage is always short on trails). |

 Hubz appeared on the trail and I was so glad to see him.
 After what seemed like hours, we hobbled into Bull Run Marina, a mere 5.5 miles from the finish line.
 I sat, I waited, I ate some calories, I hydrated.
 I could walk the entire distance in the 3 hours before the time limit, if I could walk without cramping.
 But I couldn't.
 My race was over.